benhammondmusic/snake_tac_toe/README.md

 ## Tricky Bits

+### Making Game "Playable" in Command Line

+There's a neat little snippet of code that's been helpful recently, since we are mainly coding on the terminal with no GUI or view engine.
+It's a one-liner (plus a package import) that clears the terminal (similar to **CMD+K** or `clear`).
+If you'd like your code to display a clear screen (it actually just autoscrolls it down), simply:

+1. `import os`
+2. use `os.system('clear')` (on Mac)

+We utilized this to clear the screen before each redraw of the screen in our `Game`'s `while()` loop.

 ### Checking for Win

 The logic behind win a "win" relies on iterating over an array of all possible win conditions, and checking the current state of the board against each.
 We struggled getting these checks to work, until we finally isolated the bug: we were comparing the string `'O'` or `'X'` to the _**object**_ `GamePiece`, rather than the string _**property**_`GamePiece.mark` as we intended.